• Skip to primary navigation

 • Add the minced garlic, chili powder, smoked paprika, tomato paste, and salt.
 Stir to combine and let the mixture cook for 2-3 minutes or until fragrant.
 You might need to add a splash of water if the mixture gets to dry and it's sticking to the pan.

-• Add the maple syrup, vegan Worcestershire, balsamic vinegar, ketchup, and water.
+• Add the maple syrup, Worcestershire, balsamic vinegar, ketchup, and water.
 Stir to combine and let it cook for 2-3 minutes so the flavors begin to meld together.

 • Add the cooked lentils to the pan, stir everything together, and reduce the heat to medium-low and let it cook for 15 minutes.
-Spoon the filling into vegan burger buns and enjoy!
+Spoon the filling into burger buns and enjoy!

 Notes